Fair Allocation of Two Types of Chores: EFX

-Therefore, to prove the correctness of \Cref{alg:efx} and hence \Cref{thm: efx}, it is sufficient to show that whenever \Cref{efx alg rule 2 agent} is reached, there exists such an agent $i$.
-In this case, we say that ``Rule 2 can be applied''.
+However, it is not guaranteed that the updates rules can always be applied for every choice of $X^*$: \Cref{ex:EFX-alg-fails} demonstrates a case where neither rule can be applied.
+Therefore, the initial allocation $X^*$ must be chosen carefully so that a situation similar to \Cref{ex:EFX-alg-fails} never occurs.
+In particular, for the chosen initial allocation $X^*$ we must show that whenever \Cref{efx alg rule 2 agent} is reached, there always exists an agent $i \in N_A$ where $v_i(X_i) \geq v_i(X_j)$ for all $j \in N$.
+We introduce some terminology to reason about this: if there exists such an agent $i$, we say that ``Rule 2 can be applied''.
 If it is possible to apply Rule 2 $k$ times consecutively, then we say that ``Rule 2 can be applied $k$ times''.
-It is not true in general that Rule 2 can be applied whenever Rule 1 cannot be applied, however we will give certain conditions for $X^*$ under which it is true.
+Note that we use these terms regardless of whether Rule 1 can be applied.